cherry.nn¶

 Abstract Module to represent policies.

-Subclassing this module helps retain a unified API across codebases, and also automatically defines some helper functions (you only need that forward returns a Distribution instance).
+Subclassing this module helps retain a unified API across codebases,

 class RandomPolicy(Policy):